Aliases for LPAR1 Gene

 GeneCards Summary for LPAR1 Gene

 LPAR1 (Lysophosphatidic Acid Receptor 1) is a Protein Coding gene.
-Diseases associated with LPAR1 include Pulmonary Fibrosis.
-Among its related pathways are Peptide ligand-binding receptors and Signaling by GPCR.
-Gene Ontology (GO) annotations related to this gene include G-protein coupled receptor activity and phospholipid binding.
+Diseases associated with LPAR1 include Spinal Stenosis and Pulmonary Fibrosis.
+Among its related pathways are Peptide ligand-binding receptors and Phospholipase D signaling pathway.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and phospholipid binding.
 An important paralog of this gene is LPAR2.

 Receptor for lysophosphatidic acid (LPA) (PubMed:9070858, PubMed:19306925, PubMed:25025571, PubMed:26091040).
 Plays a role in the reorganization of the actin cytoskeleton, cell migration, differentiation and proliferation, and thereby contributes to the responses to tissue damage and infectious agents.
 Activates downstream signaling cascades via the G(i)/G(o), G(12)/G(13), and G(q) families of heteromeric G proteins.
 Signaling inhibits adenylyl cyclase activity and decreases cellular cAMP levels (PubMed:26091040).
 Signaling triggers an increase of cytoplasmic Ca(2+) levels (PubMed:19656035, PubMed:19733258, PubMed:26091040).
 Activates RALA; this leads to the activation of phospholipase C (PLC) and the formation of inositol 1,4,5-trisphosphate (PubMed:19306925).
 Signaling mediates activation of down-stream MAP kinases (By similarity).
 Contributes to the regulation of cell shape.
 Promotes Rho-dependent reorganization of the actin cytoskeleton in neuronal cells and neurite retraction (PubMed:26091040).
 Promotes the activation of Rho and the formation of actin stress fibers (PubMed:26091040).
 Promotes formation of lamellipodia at the leading edge of migrating cells via activation of RAC1 (By similarity).
 Through its function as lysophosphatidic acid receptor, plays a role in chemotaxis and cell migration, including responses to injury and wounding (PubMed:18066075, PubMed:19656035, PubMed:19733258).
 Plays a role in triggering inflammation in response to bacterial lipopolysaccharide (LPS) via its interaction with CD14.
 Promotes cell proliferation in response to lysophosphatidic acid.
 Required for normal skeleton development.
 May play a role in osteoblast differentiation.
 Required for normal brain development.
 Required for normal proliferation, survival and maturation of newly formed neurons in the adult dentate gyrus.
 Plays a role in pain perception and in the initiation of neuropathic pain (By similarity).